diaspora/diaspora/pkg/ubuntu/README.md

 The user diaspora is added during install.

 Tools used for building package are installed globally.
-All of diasporas dependencies lives in the nothing is insalled by user or on system level.
+All of diasporas dependencies lives in the application - nothing is installed by user or on system level.

-make-dist.sh accepts arguments to get a specified commit and/or use another repo.

 This has been tested on a Ubuntu 32-bit 10.10 , clean server and on 10.04 Lucid desktop, also clean installation.

 mongodb is having problems occasionally.
-Sometimes the dependencies are not installed, and mongod refuses to start. invoke /usr/bin/mongod -f /etc/mongodb.conf fo test.
+Sometimes the dependencies are not installed, and mongod refuses to start. invoke */usr/bin/mongod -f /etc/mongodb.conf* to test.
 The lockfile /var/lib/mongodb/mongod.conf is also a potential problem.
 Remove to make it start again.

 The diaspora-wsd is just placeholder FTM, it does **not** work.

-Please, report any problems!